naikvaibhav/todo_app_gist/README.md

-HEnce by running both the frontend and the backend code on the localhost we can run the project locally on our systems.
+Hence by running both the frontend and the backend code on the localhost we can run the project locally on our systems.